HIP SURGERY APPROACHES

 Other approaches used by many surgeons are the lateral (or Hardinge) and the posterior.
 The Hardinge approach was once the commonest approach for THR, but the issues with it are that it can damage the hip abductors, which can leave the patient with a persistent limp.

-The Direct Anterior Approach (DAA) has gained a lot of interest recently and many claims have been made about it online.
-Many of these are quite emotive, such as being ‘muscle-sparing’ and ‘minimally invasive’ etc. There are also claims that the post-operative dislocation rates are lower than other approaches.
+The Direct Anterior Approach (DAA) has gained a lot of interest and many claims have been made about it online.
+There are also claims that the post-operative dislocation rates are lower than other approaches.
 As a patient, I can understand why this kind of marketing is effective and why patients are led to think that it is the best approach for hip replacements.

 In a study of the anterior versus the posterior approach (Meneghini, CORR, 2006) the researchers found muscle damage with both approaches.
 The muscle damage in the anterior approach was significantly more than posterior.
 A different study by Pilot (Injury, 2006) looked at another way to look at muscle damage, H-FABP (heart-type fatty acid binding protein), which is a muscle protein.
 You can evaluate the levels of muscle damage based on the levels of this protein.
 There was no difference in the posterolateral versus the anterior approach.
 Post-operative MRI has also failed to show any reduced muscle damage following DAA compared to posterior approaches.